ttoe-dj/ttoe-dj.github.io/_pages/clues.md

   sidebar: left
 ---

 Here are some clues I use to update my personal credences on topics associated with theories of everything.
-Positive/negative clues are labeled by +/- marks.
-The more marks, the stronger the clue.
+Positive/negative clues are labeled by +/-; the more marks, the more it affects my credence.

 #### Quantum gravity